 Ready to set your mind at ease?
 It’s simple and easy to set up your online life so that you’re totally safe if that ever happens again (and to protect yourself now, in case one of your passwords is out in the wild).

-I know that normally I talk about money stuff, but today I’m going to be talking about you, your online life, and how you can make sure the bad guys don’t get to access your bank accounts, your e-mail, your blog, or the other important parts of your identity on the internet.
+The stuff I’m writing here is about your online life, and how you can make sure the bad guys don’t get to access your bank accounts, your e-mail, your blog, or the other important parts of your identity on the internet.

-So, it turns out it’s hard to write a post about “security on the internet” without it quickly falling into a hysterical, doom-and-gloom, panicky mess of a post.
+So, it turns out it’s hard to write something about “security on the internet” without it quickly falling into a hysterical, doom-and-gloom, panicky mess of a post.

-I have no desire to cause anxiety, but I also want you — when you read this — to understand how important it is, and how easy it is to protect yourself.
+I don’t want to cause anxiety, but I also want you—when you read this—to understand how important it is, and how easy it is to protect yourself.
 Really, it’s as simple as downloading a free program (takes a few seconds), setting it up (takes about a minute), and then using it to log in to the sites you normally use (no more time than it takes you now).